 Examples of some companies that use micromarketing strategies in their business and were successful include Proctor and Gamble and Uber.
 Proctor and Gamble underwent a marketing campaign in which the target market was African-American women for the launching of Pantene Relaxed & Natural shampoo and conditioner product line.

 On the other side, through obtaining data from social platforms, Uber managed to understand the specific issues of transportation in the cities it planned to expand.
 The result of this was an increase in the client’s base of the company through referral benefits and promotions.

-- Cost effective: Micro marketing and Niche marketing also comes with micro-budgets.
+Micromarketing and Niche marketing also come with micro-budgets.
 This does not mean that this marketing strategy does not cost money.
 Comparing marketing efforts invested in a small segment of people to that of a larger audience, the cost associated with micro marketing campaigns are relatively lesser.

-- Time consuming: This type of marketing strategy take some time to develop and perhaps even more time to spread.
-Companies should be prepared to invest a good amount of time for developing and maintaining a customer base.
+This type of marketing strategy takes some time to develop and perhaps even more time to spread.
+Companies should be prepared to invest a good amount of time in developing and maintaining a customer base.